How to Plant, Grow, and Care for Blue Java Banana

 Pruning

 When possible, only remove leaves when they’ve yellowed or browned on their own.
-Leaves that are starting to shrivel usually loosen their grasp on the main stem, and they’re easily pulled off the plant at that point.
+Leaves that are starting to shrivel usually loosen their grasp on the main stem, and they’re easily pulled off at that point.
 If you can’t pull it off easily, leave it in place.

 When pruning, always use sterilized loppers or pruning shears.
 This reduces the risk of transmitting plant diseases.